ethras/flow-maestro/README.md

 - TLS verification is on by default; `--skip-tls` is available for special cases.
 - `.flow-maestro/workbench/` remains a scratchpad for research notes.
 - Canonical specs live under `.flow-maestro/projects/<project>/specs/` and are updated via `flowm specs apply`.
 - Every project owns `.flow-maestro/projects/<project>/constitution.md`, a curated log of architecture patterns, integration contracts, operational guardrails, and recurring risks.
-Only reusable, validated insights belong there—reference it before `/ideate`, promote new findings during `/blueprint`, and refresh it as `/work` and `/qa` surface fresh information.
+Only reusable, validated insights belong there—reference it before `/ideate`, promote new findings during `/blueprint`, and refresh it via `flowm projects constitution record` as `/work` and `/qa` surface new information.

 ## Project Constitution